AlyceBrady/ramp/installation/INSTALL_DB.md

 settings covering both situations (storing all necessary user information vs. referencing such information from another table).

-    * Specify Internal or External Authentication:
+* __Specify Internal or External Authentication__
-      In order for the Ramp/Smart software to know whether to use internal or external authentication, follow the directions in CUSTOMIZE_APPL_INI.txt to set the authentication type and a default password for new Ramp/Smart user accounts. ramp.authenticationType  (e.g., "internal")
+  In order for the Ramp/Smart software to know whether to use internal or external authentication, follow the directions in CUSTOMIZE_APPL_INI.txt to set the authentication type and a default password for new Ramp/Smart user accounts.

+      ramp.authenticationType  (e.g., "internal")
       ramp.defaultPassword     (required for internal authentication)

-    * Define Roles:
+* __Define Roles__
   Ramp/Smart has a built-in "guest" role that defines Ramp/Smart access that is allowed without logging in at all.
-Other roles must be specified in the application/configs/application.ini
+Other roles must be specified in the application/configs/application.ini file.
-      file.
 Follow the instructions in CUSTOMIZE_APPL_INI.txt to update application.ini to specify the non-guest roles you want to define for each database.
-Example roles are defined in the rampApplicationTemplate.ini file in application/configs,
-      which is set up to configure a simple ramp_demo database, and the smartApplicationTemplate.ini file, which provides more
+Example roles are defined in the rampApplicationTemplate.ini file in application/configs, which is set up to configure a simple ramp_demo database, and the smartApplicationTemplate.ini file, which provides more complex examples.
-      complex examples.
 Both include a ramp_dba role for database administrators who have authorization to manage the Users and Authorizations tables.
 You should define such a role, whether you call it ramp_dba or something else.

-    * Create and Populate the Users Table:
+* __Create and Populate the Users Table__
   For each database you wish to set up, create the database if you have not done so already, and then create the users and authorizations tables for that database.
 Most new users and authorizations can be added using Ramp/Smart itself, but you will need to first create at least one new administrative user using MySQL who has authorization to work with those tables.

   You may use the contents of create_users_auths_example.sql as a guide in creating and populating the users and authorizations tables or you may copy and edit it to create your own tables.
   The example in that file creates a single database, its Users and Authorizations tables, and a single administrative user with authorization to manage those two tables.
 The paragraphs below provide more information on customizing this example, while the Ramp and Smart Demo installations provide additional examples.
 (See the RampDemoSetup and SmartDemoSetup directories.)

-      Defining the Users Table Schema:
+  __Defining the Users Table Schema__
   For each user, the Users table should specify a unique username, a role, and an indication of whether the user is active or inactive.
 In general, it makes sense to create users as inactive and then activate them when appropriate.

         ------------------------------------
         | username:  required in all cases |
         | role:      required in all cases |
         | active:    required in all cases |
         ------------------------------------

   If you are using internal authentication, the Users table should also include the user's password, which should initially be set to the default value set in the application.ini file.
   When a new user tries to log in and the password is still set to the default password, Ramp/Smart will redirect the user to a Set Password screen that will encrypt the new password correctly.

         -------------------------------------------------------------
         | password:  required only if using internal authentication |
         -------------------------------------------------------------

   You should store basic identifying or contact information about the Ramp/Smart Users unless your application is storing it separately.
 For example, Smart has a Person table that would include information about all Ramp/Smart users, as they are institutional staff, as well as information about other people associated with the institution.
 In this case, it makes sense to provide a column that contains a key to the other table (e.g., the PersonID).
 The Ramp and Smart Demos provide an example of each
   case: Ramp Demo stores identifying/contact information about its user(s), while Smart Demo does not.

         ------------------------------------------------------------------
         | identifying/contact information: helpful if application does   |
         |                                  not track it separately       |